Prokopp/the-free-hive-book/the-free-hive-book.md

   ORDER BY trade_2011 DESC;
 ```

 The downside on ordering globally with `ORDER BY` is that it is implemented using a single reducer.
 Consequently, ordering a large set of data can take a very long time.
+It

 ##SELECT ...
 SORT BY ...##

-I cases where you only want to approximate the order or investigate the data the `SORT BY` statement can be used.
-It sorts the data only in each reducer and not globally.
-That can be much faster for large data sets.
+I cases where you only want to approximate the order and investigate the data the `SORT BY` statement can be used.
+It sorts the data by reducer and not globally, which can be much faster for large data sets.

 ```sql
 SELECT `country_name`, `2011` AS trade_2011 FROM wdi WHERE